CodePushGo/website/src/content/blog/en/angular-mobile-app-capacitor.md

 The first command `npm run build` will simply build your Angular project and copy the static build, while the second command `npx cap sync` will sync all the web code into the right places of the native platforms so they can be displayed in an app.

-Additionally, the sync command might update the native platforms and install plugins, so when you install a new [Capacitor plugins](https://capacitorjs.com/docs/plugins/) it’s time to run `npx cap sync` again.
+Additionally, the sync command might update the native platforms and install plugins, so when you install a new [React Native plugins](https://capacitorjs.com/docs/plugins/) it’s time to run `npx cap sync` again.

 Without noticing, you are now actually done, so let’s see the app on a device!